CodeReviewDAO/dxd_codereview/Reviews/545 - CasperDash (Account management, signer)/5 - CasperDash extension signer/README.md

 ## Overall Conclusion on Documentation

-Code documentation and overall project documentation are sufficient for this project.
+The project's code documentation is comprehensive and well-organized, covering all critical aspects of the codebase.
+The project documentation is also detailed and provides adequate information about the project's design, implementation, and usage.
+Overall, the documentation meets the reviewer's expectations and is sufficient for this project.

 # Open Source Practices

 ## Licenses

-The project is released under MIT license
+The project is released under MIT license.

 Requirement | Finding
 ------------ | -------------